 A periodic statement of account is provided to the holder of book entry shares, reflecting the number of shares registered in your name and held by Computershare.

 If you currently hold IBM stock certificates and wish to deposit the shares into book entry with the transfer agent, call Computershare at 888-IBM-6700, or 781-575-2727 for instructions.

 Your stock certificate is evidence of your ownership in IBM.
 It is a valuable document and should be carefully protected, since it can be exchanged for cash.
 We suggest you keep it in a safe place, such as a safe deposit box since replacing it is both costly and inconvenient to you.

 Do not sign your certificate until you sell or transfer your shares.
 When mailing your certificate in for a change of registration, send it by registered or certified mail and you may wish to insure it for 3% of the market value, which is the cost to replace the certificate if it was lost.

 Whenever you receive a stock certificate, it is important to review it carefully for accuracy.
 The information found on the front of the certificate will be the stockholder's name, account number, it consists of up to ten digits, a unique certificate number, found in the upper left hand corner of the certificate, and the number of shares shown in several locations.
-Date of issuance and Transfer Agent are also printed on the front of the certificate.
+Date of issuance and the name of the transfer agent are also printed on the front of the certificate.